 People are catching on to the health benefits of the Mediterranean diet.

 Recently, U.S. News and World Report named the Mediterranean diet the second best diet to follow, after the DASH diet.
 Because of its food variety and slow approach to weight loss, this diet promotes healthy eating habits over your lifetime.

 In January the New York Post dubbed the Mediterranean diet “still the best way to lose weight.”
 The article reported that over 3,000 studies have been performed on this regimen and Nutritionist and author of the book Zest for Life, Conner Middelmann-Whitney commented, “to my knowledge [no studies] have found that the diet has any adverse effects” to be concluded from these studies.

 Additionally, according to the Harvard School of Public Health, Department of Nutrition, “Together with regular physical activity and not smoking, our analyses suggest that over 80% of coronary heart disease, 70% of stroke, and 90% of type 2 diabetes can be avoided by healthy food choices that are consistent with the traditional Mediterranean diet.”

-The Mediterranean diet is linked to reduction in heart disease
+The Mediterranean diet is linked to a reduction in heart disease.

 That got the food scientists and researchers thinking—could their diets have something to do with this?